This section provides information on making your wishes for treatment and care known if you live Northern Ireland.

 Mental Capacity Act (Northern Ireland)

-This information will be updated with more information as soon as the Act comes into force.
+This information will be updated when the Act comes into force.

 If you live in England or Wales, read our information about making decisions about treatment and care or planning ahead.
 We also have information about making treatment decisions and planning ahead if you live in Scotland .